Table of Contents

 Diet – Abyssinian Guinea Pig Food

 Offer a varied, guinea pig-friendly diet – variety is the spice of an Abyssinian guinea pig’s life, so giving your pet interesting foodstuffs to try out is part of the enrichment process.

 Provide fresh food daily, using quality foodstuffs to maintain good health.

 Remember that guinea pigs are grazers, so you must provide them with quality grass/hay for essential digestive health.
 You can give them grass-based pellets as part of their important Vitamin C intake.

 As their teeth continuously grow, guinea pigs need to graze on these foodstuffs daily, as well as leafy greens.

 Provide fresh water through the day – guinea pigs can become very unwell if dehydrated.

-What vegetables can a Abyssinian guinea pig eat?
+What vegetables can an Abyssinian guinea pig eat?

-The following foodstuffs are all packed with goodness for you pet, high in vitamin c, and can be fed daily.
+The following foodstuffs are all packed with goodness for your pet, high in vitamin c, and can be fed daily.
 NB.
-Any changes to diet should be gradual to avoid upset tummys
+Any changes to diet should be gradual to avoid an upset tummy

 Abyssinian Guinea pig food – high in vitamin C